youshuo2008/we-rate-dogs-data-wrangling/README.md

 WeRateDogs Twitter Tweets Analysis

 ### Project Description
-This project focuses on Data Wrangling which is process of: gathering, assessing and cleaning data.
-As part of my Udacity's Data Analyst Nanodegree project, I gathered WeRateDogs twitter data from three different sources (including data from the twitter API) and read in the data as three Pandas dataframe.
-Then I assessed each dataframe and documented all the data quality/tidiness issues found.
-Next, I performed data cleaning to address the issues one by one and documented my efforts in the 'wrangle_report.html'.
+As part of my Udacity's Data Analyst Nanodegree, this project focuses on Data Wrangling which is process of: gathering, assessing and cleaning data.
+In order to gain insights from the WeRateDogs twitter data, the first step is to gather data.
+For this project, the Twitter tweets information were obtained from three different sources (including querying from the twitter API).
+Then, all the data quality/tidiness issues were identified, documented and addressed one by one.
+The data cleaning efforts were recorded as a report 'wrangle_report.html'.
+Exploratory Data Analysis (EDA) was conducted on the cleaned dataset and interesting findings were revealed in the 'act_report.html'.
-Finally, I did some Exploratory Data Analysis (EDA) and generated a report to document my findings ('act_report.html').

 ### Files used
 The 'twitter-archive-enhanced.csv' was provided by Udacity.